 Idle Magic School

 Idle Magic School is your typical lovely idle game, but with magic and wizardry.
 You have to build and expand multiple magical institutes and come up with creative solutions to all that a magical academy entails.
 It's the best free mobile game for someone who is looking to play on and off, and for those who are interested in becoming wizards!Download Idle Magic School for iOS or Android

 Monolisk is a beautiful-looking action RPG where players can create their own levels for others to try and beat.
 It was recently updated to introduce a whole range of new cards for inventing your own stages.
 It's also had a host of UI improvements that makes finding the best levels much easier.Download Monolisk for iOS or Android

-Auto-battlers and PvP experiences are hardly something new, but Battle Legion combines style, charm and strategy in fairly fresh feeling way.
-Due to the importance of fine-placement, unit levels, runes and more it makes it a hard game to look away from - there's a massive, simulation-style pull to micromanage, tweak and refine in order to find the perfect strategy for your current units.Download Battle Legion for Android or iOS
+Auto-battlers and PvP experiences are hardly something new, but Battle Legion combines style, charm and strategy in a fairly fresh feeling way.
+Due to the importance of fine placement, unit levels, runes and more, it makes it a hard game to look away from - there's a massive, simulation-style pull to micromanage, tweak and refine in order to find the perfect strategy for your current units.Download Battle Legion for Android or iOS

 NieR Reincarnation is a mobile spin-off from Yoko Taro's popular action RPG series.
 Whilst it swaps real-time action with a more straightforward approach to turn-based combat, Reincarnation still maintains the essence of the other games in the series.
 It's hauntingly beautiful and tells multiple sombre tales in an unashamedly emotional fashion.
 There's still room for some humour too though, it's not all serious.